audreyfeldroy/cookiecutter-pypackage/README.rst

 * `veit/cookiecutter-namespace-template`_: A cookiecutter template for python modules with a namespace

+* `zillionare/cookiecutter-pypackage`_: A template containing Poetry_, Mkdocs_, Github CI and many more.
+It's a template and a package also (can be installed with `pip`)

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)